Yazid I

 Yazid ibn Mu'awiya ibn Abi Sufyan (Note: يزيد بن معاوية بن أبي سفيان) (c.
-646 – 11 November 683), commonly known as Yazid I, was the second caliph of the Umayyad Caliphate, ruling from April 680 until his death in November 683.
-His appointment by his father Mu'awiya I was the first hereditary succession to the caliphate in Islamic history.
-His caliphate was marked by the death of Muhammad's grandson Husayn ibn Ali and the start of the crisis known as the Second Fitna.
+646 – 11 November 683), commonly known as Yazid, was the second caliph of the Umayyad Caliphate, ruling from April 680 until his death in November 683.
+His appointment by his father Mu'awiya I was the first hereditary succession to the caliphate in Islamic history, which violated the Hasan–Mu'awiya treaty.
+His rule was marked by the killing of Islamic prophet Muhammad's grandson Husayn, and the start of the Second Fitna.

 During his father's caliphate, Yazid led several campaigns against the Byzantine Empire including an attack on the Byzantine capital, Constantinople.
 Yazid's nomination as heir apparent in (56 AH) by Mu'awiya was opposed by several Muslim grandees from the Hejaz region, including Husayn and Abd Allah ibn al-Zubayr.
 The two men refused to recognize Yazid following his accession and took sanctuary in Mecca.
-When Husayn left for Kufa in Iraq to lead a revolt against Yazid, he was killed with his small band of supporters by Yazid's forces in the Battle of Karbala.
-Husayn's death caused resentment in the Hejaz, where Ibn al-Zubayr called for a consultative assembly to elect a new caliph.
+When Husayn left for Kufa, he was killed with his small band of supporters and family members by Yazid's forces in the Battle of Karbala.
+Husayn's death caused resentment in across the Islamic world, where Ibn al-Zubayr called for a consultative assembly to elect a new caliph.
 The people of Medina, who supported Ibn al-Zubayr, held other grievances toward the Umayyads.
 After failing to gain the allegiance of Ibn al-Zubayr and the people of the Hejaz through diplomacy, Yazid sent an army to suppress their rebellion.
 The army defeated the Medinans in the Battle of al-Harra in August 683 and the city was plundered.
 Afterward, Mecca was besieged for several weeks until the army withdrew as a result of Yazid's death in November 683.
 The Caliphate fell into a nearly decade-long civil war, ending with the establishment of the Marwanid dynasty (the Umayyad caliph Marwan I and his descendants).

 Yazid continued Mu'awiya's decentralized model of governance, relying on his provincial governors and the tribal nobility.
 He abandoned Mu'awiya's ambitious raids against the Byzantine Empire and strengthened Syria's military defenses.
 No new territories were conquered during his reign.
-Yazid is considered an illegitimate ruler and a tyrant by many Muslims due to his hereditary succession, the death of Husayn, and his attack on Medina.
-Modern historians take a milder view, and consider him a capable ruler, albeit less successful than his father.
+Yazid is considered an illegitimate ruler and a tyrant by most Muslims due to his primary role in the killing of Husayn, his hereditary succession, and the campaign on Mecca and Medina that he ordered.